Iana L. Williams, Patrice W. Glenn, and Felecia Wider, Edward Waters College

 This type of student-advisor relationship simulates that of a concerned family member.
 This relationship can improve the student matriculation processes and provides students with a sense of security.
 The relationship also provides a sense of connectedness where students feel that they belong to the school and that the school belongs to them.
 Concerning the advising he receives at EWC, sophomore Tremel Grant stated, “This is the department that smiles throughout the day.
 It makes me feel more comfortable with EWC; I feel like someone is on my side” (personal communication, November 7, 2007).
 Grant’s response is typical of students who receive Nurtured Advising.

 Nurtured Advising can benefit students at many colleges and universities, but it is essential at HBCUs.
-Although originally established to educate descendants of African slaves, historically black institutions have become a gateway of opportunity for black students to compete in today’s society.
+Although originally established to educate descendents of African slaves, historically black institutions have become a gateway of opportunity for black students to compete in today’s society.
 When the relationship between the student and the advisor is such that the student knows that the advisor cares for him as an individual, the student feels he has support.

 The Academy must focus on student success; Nurtured Advising is an essential part of this process.